 SevenJackpots’ Analytics Data Revealed

-We have analyzed the aggregate (and therefore anonymous) data for roughly 78 thousand registered users in the 15 months up to mid-2021.
+In this research paper, we have analyzed the aggregate (and therefore anonymous) data for roughly 78 thousand registered users in the 15 months up to mid-2021.
 Organic player traffic is measured by visits, sessions, clicks, and bounce rates and shows that handheld devices approach a 90% share, at par or above similar global trends.

 The user acquisition split by state of origin (see below) shows that Maharashtra dominates the gambling scene (with 16.74% of all players).
 It is followed by Karnataka (9.17%) and Telangana (8.38%), with the Top 5 list completed by Uttar Pradesh and Tamil Nadu.